Skip to main content

 christopher.blake@qu.edu

-Chris Blake is a game developer who has focuses on programming interactive and educational experiences on a variety of platforms.
+Chris Blake is a game developer with an interest in programming interactive educational experiences.
 He has developed games for Mind Trust Labs and Solitonz Games.
 In 2017, the My Future Family Game that Chris helped build was deployed in Karnataka, India.
-This game focused on educating children from urban and rural school systems about family planning and birth control methods, the results of the deployment can be found on the Gates Open Research platform.
+The game findings, which focused on educating children from urban and rural school systems about family planning and birth control methods, can be found on the Gates Open Research platform.
+Chris currently teaches programming courses and classes using the Unreal Game Engine at Quinnipiac.

 Greg Garvey photo